Interesting Facts about Rocks and 3 Different Types

 Characteristics of Sedimentary Rocks

-Sedimentary rocks are characterized by the following:
+Sedimentary rocks are characterised by the following:

 Types of Sedimentary Rocks